SJSU272LabF18/zkp/README.md

 # Idea: Sustainability App (Idea is taken from Professor Ranjan's blog)

+# Current Situation: (The Problem)
-You notice everyday in Facebook, someone posts a nice clever idea to recycle a plastic bottle or cardboard box to make something  new and usable.
-Why not develop a platform where these ideas are posted and rated by the users.
+* You notice everyday in Facebook, or any social media, someone posts a nice clever idea to recycle a plastic bottle or cardboard box to make something  new and usable.
+But only few people see this idea, they like it and that is it.
+It does not reach to all community, and because of that many such good ideas go in vain.

+# Proposed Methodology: (Solution)

+* Why not develop a platform where these ideas are posted and rated by the users.
 Ideas can be searched by various facets and can provide steps and may link a YouTube video.
 The novelty and innovation is to provide easy way to share ideas and encourage users to make them.
 App should also highlight the cost benefits of doing  it.

 # Project-Team-24 none approved, here is what I am giving you to explore and submit a practical use case of ZKP
 Read this: https://zkp.science/